-Our 8 days will be spent covering over 80 miles of river between Corn Creek and Carey Bar.
+Our school will cover over 80 miles of river between Corn Creek and Carey Bar.
 The Main is a large-volume river with a variety of Class II and III+ rapids.
 Generally, the rapids are long and wide with big waves and holes although there are some that require more technical maneuvering.
 Strong eddies and good expanses of smooth current provide valuable time to practice ferrying and eddy-catching techniques.
 We will take advantage of the warm, late-season flows to practice swimming, self-rescue techniques and righting flipped rafts.
 We will also have time to enjoy numerous off-river activities including soaking in hot springs, visiting historical sites, and taking adventure hikes.
 While our primary purpose will be to learn and improve our rowing skills, many students enjoy the off-river aspects of the school as much as the on-river portions; come prepared for a full and fulfilling adventure.

 There are three transportation options for the school.
 Please select the one that best fits your travel plans and let us know your choice when you complete your registration form on-line.

-Meet in McCall Option: Meet at 5:00 pm on August 16th at the McCall Aviation Office at the airport in McCall and fly to Salmon before the school.
+Meet in McCall Option: Meet at 5:00 pm the day before the school starts (July 23 or August 16) at the airport in McCall and fly to Salmon before the school.
 If you are driving from the west, this is probably your best option; you can leave your vehicle at the McCall airport (free) and ARTA will arrange and pay for your flight from McCall to Salmon before the school.
 The Stagecoach Inn can provide airport pickup service when you arrive in Salmon.
-We will return you to the airport in McCall on the last day of the school (August 24).
+We will return you to the airport in McCall on the last day of the school (July 30 or August 24).